suchipi/babel-plugin-transform-class-inherited-hook/README.md

   }
 }

-class SomeContainer extends ReduxContainer {
+class NiceFlowerbed extends ConnectedContainer {
   static mapStateToProps(state, ownProps) { ... }
 }
-// SomeContainer has already been connected to the store
+// NiceFlowerbed has already been connected to the store
 ```

 Or maybe generating a reducer from a class with action handler methods?